-Interoceptive awareness: Using your powerful sixth sense to stop feeling stressed about food
+Interoceptive awareness: How to use your powerful sixth sense to stop food stress

-Interoceptive awareness is your ability to interpret physical sensations that arise from within your own body.
+Interoceptive awareness is your ability to feel and consciously understand the physical sensations you feel in your body.
 These sensations are the language your body uses to communicate your psychological and biological needs.
-Although, common practices such as dieting and weight loss pursuits can weaken your communication between body and mind, leaving you relying on external rules to care for yourself.
+We are all born with an ability to innately understand the language our body uses, although, common practices such as dieting and weight loss pursuits can weaken your trust and understanding of this language.
+This leaves you relying on external messages or diet plans to care for yourself.

-Improving your interoceptive awareness will empower you to use your own body as a guide to meet your nutrition and self care needs.
-By improving your communication and trust, food decisions will feel natural and caring rather than a constant fight between your body and your mind.
+Improving your interoceptive awareness will empower you to use your own body as a guide to meet your nutrition and self care needs without the need for stressful diets and ever-changing food rules.
+By improving your communication and trust, food decisions will come naturally and feel good rather than a constant fight between your body and your mind.

 How interoceptive awareness improves your health

 Our bodies have evolved over thousands of years to survive - and this means being able to guide us to meet our needs.
 Until recently, we never had diets, plans or guidelines to tell us how to eat, when to sleep or how often to move but instead we relied on our body’s communication to guide us.

 In our culture, many of us do not value, let alone trust, our body’s sensations, instead opting for external rules such as diets and plans to guide our self care practices.
 The problem with using external rules is we all have very different needs to best support our bodies.
 Even individually, on a day to day basis, we need different nourishment.